 Symphony Asset Management Provides Senior Loan Update

 Symphony Floating Rate Senior Loan Fund (the “Fund”) invests primarily in floating-rate senior loans, which are the most senior corporate obligations of a borrower, and are secured by the borrower’s assets.
 Senior loans have a first-priority secured claim on repayment, ahead of bonds and equity.
+Senior Loans offer a high level of income and low interest rate risk compared to traditional fixed income asset classes.
 Symphony believes that senior loan credit fundamentals remain strong as U.S. economic growth remains intact and corporate default rates are expected to remain low.

 About Brompton Funds

 Brompton Funds, a division of Brompton Group which was founded in 2000, is an experienced investment fund manager with approximately $2 billion in assets under management.
 Brompton’s investment solutions include TSX traded funds, mutual funds and flow-through limited partnerships.
 For further information, please contact your investment advisor, call Brompton’s investor relations line at 416-642-6000 (toll-free at 1-866-642-6001), email firstname.lastname@example.org or visit our website at www.bromptongroup.com.

 Symphony Asset Management LLC is the investment manager of Symphony Floating Rate Senior Loan Fund.
 Backed by an institutional-calibre integrated credit platform and supported by a 19-member team of experienced credit investment professionals, Symphony manages approximately US$14.8 billion in senior loans and has approximately US$17.5 billion in total assets under management, as at December 31, 2018.
 Symphony is an indirect wholly-owned subsidiary of Nuveen LLC, which is a subsidiary of Teachers Insurance and Annuity Association of America.